samkap/eleventy-netlify-boilerplate/posts/2014-02-20-code-day-austin.md

 <img src="/static/img/posts/codedayawards.jpg" alt="awards at codeday">

 There were 5 awards in total: Top overall, top app, top game, most promising, and most fun.
-I'm so impressed with all the work, especially team "Track This Element" who took home the top prize for a awesome Google Chrome plug-in.
+I’m so impressed with all the work, especially team "Track This Element" who took home the top prize for a awesome Google Chrome plug-in.
 I can't wait for these coders to get out into the tech world.
 I can see already that high school they've outgrown high school!

 <img src="/static/img/posts/codedaydudes.jpg" alt="awards at codeday">